neverwasbored/TgGiftBuyerBot/ReadmeEN.md

 - **Auto‑buy cycles**
   Number of passes through the list of new gifts.
-  Example: with 3 new gifts and 2 cycles the bot will make 4 purchases (2 × 2) as long as the balance is sufficient.
+  Example: with 3 new gifts, where 2 fit the filters, and 2 cycles, the bot will make 4 purchases (2x2), as long as there is enough balance.

 ---